Victims of Crime Assistance Tribunal

 Payment via Electronic Funds Transfer (EFT)

 If advised prior to the finalisation of an award for financial assistance the Tribunal may directly deposit the award into a nominated bank account.
-Please contact the venue of the Tribunal managing your application for further information.
+Please contact the Melbourne Tribunal for further information.

 Estimated payment timeframes